CCOSTAN/Home-AssistantConfig/README.md

 #Todo List

+* Create script/automation for staggered shutdown of switches.
+(Nighttime stuff)
 * AutoIt script to control lights via REST and also auto light office when I am working on Laptop.
 * On motion from Doorbell (IFTTT) Turn front lights to Bright White lights for 10 minutes and then back to original colors.
 * Notifications and Close garage doors if left open after 9 or 10 PM.